Same-sex marriage (SSM) and

-The two couples who filed the complaint in District Court are Lisa Chickadonz & Christine Tanner, along with Paul Rummell & Benjamin West, all of Portland, OR.
+Two couples filed the complaint in District Court: Lisa Chickadonz & Christine Tanner, and Paul Rummell & Benjamin West, all of Portland, OR.
 An additional plaintiff is a pro-marriage equality group, the Basic Rights Education Fund.

 They merged their lawsuit with another lawsuit -- Geiger v.
-Kitzhaber-- that had been launched on OCT-15 by two other same-sex couples who also live in Portland.
+Kitzhaber-- that had been launched on 2013-OCT-15 by two other same-sex couples who also live in Portland.
 1

-The ACLU case is called Rummell and West v.
+The combined case is called Rummell and West v.
 Kitzhaber.
-The defendants are John Kitzhaber (D), in his capacity as Governor of Oregon along with the Attorney General, the State Registrar, and the Multomah County Assessor.
+The defendants are John Kitzhaber (D), in his capacity as Governor of Oregon, the Attorney General, the State Registrar, and the Multomah County Assessor.